VictorMos2005/Metageno-Guerrero/README.md

    )

 ```
-### ---------- Data for BRACKETS drawn by hand ----------
+#### Data for BRACKETS drawn by hand
+This code maps each genus to its x-axis position, then computes left/right x coordinates for Rural and Urban bars by applying a small offset so a significance bracket can be centered above the pair.
+It also carries over the y position at which the bracket and stars will be drawn.

-### Numerical position of the genus in the x axis
+Numerical position of the genus in the x axis
 ```{r}
  lvl <- levels(group_avg$Genus)
  brackets_manual <- anno_df %>%
    mutate(
      gx = match(Genus, lvl),
 ```
-### Horizontal offset: center above the bars (adjust if width/dodge is changed)
+Horizontal offset: center above the bars (adjust if width/dodge is changed)
 ```{r}
      off = 0.23, # ~ Half of the space between the two bars
      x_rural = gx - off,